mauriciolangleib/pracitcos_linea_de_comandos/academic_prueba/content/spa/authors/javier_calvelo/_index.md

 - admin

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Estudiante de Doctorado / Gr.
-1 (5 hs)
+role: Estudiante de Doctorado

 # Organizations/Affiliations
 organizations:
-- name: Dept. Biotechnology
+- name: Depto. de Desarrollo Biotecnológico
   url: ""

 # Short bio (displayed in user profile at end of posts)